cycle/docs/docs/en/relation/many-to-many.md

 }
 ```

-By default, ORM will generate FK and indexes in `though` entity using the role and primary keys of the linked objects.
+By default, ORM will generate FK and indexes in `through` entity using the role and primary keys of the linked objects.
 Following values are available for the configuration:

 | Option         | Value                        | Comment                                                                                                           |